Merger Tree-based Galaxy Matching: A Comparative Study Across Different Resolutions: Results

-At the low-mass end of $M_{\rm gas} < 10^{8} \msun$, however, stars do not form in most subhalos in either TNG100-1 or TNG100-2.
-Because the low-resolution simulation is incapable of properly resolving the interstellar medium of these small halos, the gas parcels are more susceptible to being swept away by feedback from the host halos or by reionization \citep{2015MNRAS.453.1829B}.
-Indeed it has been shown that the baryon fraction of galactic halos decreases more significantly at the epoch of reionization as the mass resolution worsens \citep[e.g.,][]{2017MNRAS.467.1678Q}.
-As a result, the gas mass of a subhalo in TNG100-2 tends to be lower than that in TNG100-1 at $M_{\rm gas} < 10^{8}\msun$, or they may even lack a gas component entirely.
+At the low-mass end of $M_{\rm gas} < 10^{8} \msun$, however, stars do not form in most subhalos in either TNG100-1 or TNG100-2. \my{Having an insufficient number of gas parcels ($\lesssim10$ parcels in TNG100-2), the gas mass of a subhalo in TNG100-2 tends to be lower than that in TNG100-1 at $M_{\rm gas} < 10^{8} \msun$, or the subhalo may even lack a gas component entirely.}\footnote{\my{While some studies with other numerical codes suggest that the baryon fraction of galactic halos decreases more significantly at the epoch of reionization as the mass resolution worsens \citep[e.g.,][]{2017MNRAS.467.1678Q}, reionization in the TNG model has marginal effects on the baryon masses of subhalos, regardless of resolutions \citep{2022MNRAS.512.4909G, 2023MNRAS.525.5932B}.}}

 Lastly, there is a resolution-wide agreement in the mass of MBH of a subhalo as can be seen in panel {\it (d)} of Figures \ref{fig:mass_feat} and \ref{fig:mass_feat-50}.
 It shows similar black hole masses in both the high- and low-resolution subhalos, except when near the resolution limit of the low-resolution simulation, $M_{\rm BH} \sim 10^{7.5} \msun$ (for TNG100-2) and $\sim 10^{6.5} \msun$ (for TNG50-2).
 For subhalos harboring an MBH, most of their counterparts in the low-resolution simulation also have an MBH, unlike the trend observed in gas and stellar components.
 This can be seen in the marginal plot at the top of panel {\it (d)}, which shows the fraction of MBH-harboring subhalos in TNG100-1 (TNG50-1) for which an MBH is also present in its matching halo in TNG100-2 (TNG50-2).
 This behavior can be attributed to the TNG physics model that implements an MBH seed for all halo above a certain mass threshold \citep{2017MNRAS.465.3291W}.
 Since the seeding mechanism depends solely on the DM properties --- which show a great convergence as illustrated in Figures \ref{fig:halo_feat} and \ref{fig:halo_feat-50} --- the black hole mass in the TNG simulations exhibit robust numerical convergence with resolution.
 We caution the readers about the difference between TNG100 (Figures \ref{fig:mass_feat}) and TNG50 (Figures \ref{fig:mass_feat-50}) observed at the low-mass end.
 While subhalos in TNG100-1 tend to harbor less massive MBHs than those in TNG100-2 do, subhalos in TNG50-1 tend to have more massive MBHs than those in TNG50-2 do.
 This is because TNG100-1 and TNG100-2 use different MBH seed masses ($M_{\rm seed}$), whereas TNG50-1 and TNG50-2 adopt the same seed mass, $M_{\rm seed} = 8\times 10^5 \msunh$ \citep{2017MNRAS.465.3291W}.